hiero-ledger/hiero-sdk-python/README_testing.md

 Unit tests check small, isolated parts of the SDK (e.g., one function or class) to ensure they behave correctly.
 They do not depend on external services.

-Integration tests check how multiple parts work together and often require network access or real interaction with the Hedera testnet.
+Integration tests check how multiple parts work together with interaction with the Hedera testnet.
+They are run automatically using a github action `Solo action` when pushing to your repo.

 #### Example: